soulfulwater/cv/readme.md

 When: March 2018

-A simple Flask App that consumes data from a community maintained SpaceX Rest API (no database).
+A simple Flask App that consumes data from a community maintained SpaceX Rest API.

-**ottat.io** *(One Thing at a Time)*

-When: March 2018 (In development)

-Server-side (Django) development of a task list/goals list manager allowing the user to submit a list of goals and assign tasks(and subtasks) to them.
-Being developed in collaboration with members of Helm (co-working space), Doncaster.

 ## Other

-I'm currently studying Computer Science via the resources on [https://teachyourselfcs.com/](https://teachyourselfcs.com/) and I would be interested in learning/working on a JS Framework like Angular, React or Vue.

 Full UK Driving Licence

 Co-founded not-for-profit youth enagagement social enterprise, Breaking Beats Ltd. Breaking Beats works with young people and provides activities to enrich young peoples lives in South Yorkshire.